-- 1. Click 2.4GHz to choose a frequency band on which the load balance feature will take effect. - 2.
+- Go to Wireless > Wireless Settings, click a band, locate the Wireless Advanced Settings section, and go to Load Balance. - 2.
 Check the box to enable Load Balance. - 3.
 Specify the maximum number of clients who can connect to the EAP at the same time.
 While the number of connected clients has reached the limit and there are more clients requesting to access the network, the EAP will disconnect those with weaker signals. - 4.
 Click Save.